 What is the best tool to help manage your Salesforce data?

 The best tool to use to help you manage your Salesforce data is Affinity for Salesforce.
-With automated activity capture, Affinity for Salesforce saves each team member 200+ hours of manual data entry per year.
-It integrates with your inbox and calendar to capture all engagement activities, automatically updates Salesforce records, and enriches them with the information you need to make data-driven decisions.
+With automated activity capture and data enrichment, Affinity for Salesforce saves each team member 200+ hours of manual data entry per year.
+The tool integrates with your inbox and calendar to capture all engagement activities, automatically updates Salesforce records, and enriches them with the information you need to make data-driven decisions.